Reinhold Hanisch: Later years (1912–1937)

 With Hitler's appointment as Chancellor in the spring of 1933, Hanisch became an object of interest.
 The Bavarian journalist and anti-Nazi Konrad Heiden, who was writing the first authoritative biography of Hitler, turned to Hanisch, then the only known witness of Hitler's Vienna period.
 Hanisch readily supplied information and was paid well.
 In the following years Hanisch made money from numerous interviews with national and international newspapers.
 Hanisch's memoir of Hitler posthumously appeared in 1939 in The New Republic.

 Although Franz Feiler, the son of Hanisch's former landlord, was friendly with Hanisch, Feiler had acted since 1933 as a Viennese emissary of Hitler, on whose behalf he bought genuine and fake Hitler pictures in Vienna, and brought them to Germany.
 There they were either destroyed or transferred to the archives of the Nazi Party in Munich.
-In Easter 1933 in Berchtesgaden, Feiler gave Hitler some of Hanisch's “Hitler pictures”.
+In Easter 1933, in Berchtesgaden, Feiler gave Hitler some of Hanisch's "Hitler pictures".
 Hitler recognized these as forgeries, and instructed Feiler to file a complaint for fraud against Hanisch.
-Feiler followed Hitler's instructions and on 6 July 1933 accused Hanisch of fraud.
-After spending several months in prison Hanisch continued to forge Hitler pictures.
+Feiler followed Hitler's instructions, and on 6 July 1933, accused Hanisch of fraud.
+After spending several months in prison, Hanisch continued to forge Hitler's pictures.

-On 16 November 1936 Hanisch was arrested.
-During a search of his rented room the police found, in addition to manuscripts about Hitler, more Hitler fakes.
-On 2 December 1936 the Vienna regional court sentenced Hanisch to prison for fraud.
-Hanisch probably died February 1937 in detention.
+On 16 November 1936, Hanisch was arrested.
+During a search of his rented room, the police found, in addition to manuscripts about Hitler, more Hitler fakes.
+On 2 December 1936, the Vienna regional court sentenced Hanisch to prison for fraud.
+Hanisch probably died in February 1937 in detention.
 Hanisch fakes occupied Hitler's staff for years after Hanisch's death.
-On 21 October 1942 Hitler ordered Heinrich Himmler to destroy three fake Hitler pictures, as well as other documents.
+On 21 October 1942, Hitler ordered Heinrich Himmler to destroy three fake Hitler pictures, as well as other documents.